 This educational approach combines academic coursework with supervised career–related experience and provides students with an opportunity to explore or clarify career choices and acquire career related experience; improve existing skills, or learn new skills applicable to future employment; and earn college credit.

 By participating in the Co–op Program, your organization can:

 - Reduce recruitment and training costs by evaluating prospective employees.

 - Participate in and influence the educational process.

 - Develop a partnership with Seattle Central, an institution pledged to serve Seattle.

 We encourage organizations to consider offering compensation to the student(s).
-This may help to attract quality candidates.
-Additionally, many students work part–time and often give up, or reduce their hours, to take an internship, so receiving some form of compensation is appreciated.
-If you are unable to offer a wage (or stipend), consider helping the student with internship–related expenses such as tuition fees, transportation costs, etc.
+This will help attract quality candidates.
+Additionally, many students work part–time and often reduce their work hours to take an internship so receiving some form of compensation is appreciated.
+If you are unable to offer a regular wage consider helping the student with a stipend or internship–related expenses such as tuition fees, transportation costs, meals, etc.

 If you are a for–profit company, compensation is expected and mandated by federal regulations.
 Read Fact Sheet #71: Internship Programs Under The Fair Labor Standards Act from the U.S. Department of Labor.